5 min read · Cost

 Per-city detail across the county

 Santa Rosa: mix of post-fire rebuild and aged stock with FHSZ designations across much of the city.
 Healdsburg: wine-country premium estate work at the top of the band.
 Petaluma: North Bay moisture management; less FHSZ exposure than upcounty.
 Sebastopol/coastal: salt-air moisture detail.
-Each has its own dedicated cost page; this is the county family they share.
+Each has its own dedicated cost page — for example, James Hardie siding cost in Santa Rosa — and this is the county family they share.

 Bay/Wine tier pricing across the county